progit/progit/pl/06-git-tools/01-chapter6.markdown

 <!-- #### Double Dot #### -->

-Najczęściej używaną składnią wskazywania zasięgu zmian jest podwójna kropka.
+Najczęściej używaną składnią wskazywania zakresu zmian jest podwójna kropka.
 Mówi ona Gitowi, aby rozwinął zakres zmian które są osiągalne z pierwszego commitu, ale nie są z drugiego.
 Na przykład, załóżmy że masz historię zmian która wygląda tak jak na rysunku 6-1.

 <!-- The most common range specification is the double-dot syntax.
 This basically asks Git to resolve a range of commits that are reachable from one commit but aren’t reachable from another.
 For example, say you have a commit history that looks like Figure 6-1. -->

 Insert 18333fig0601.png
 Figure 6-1.
-Przykładowa historia dla wskazania zasięgu zmian.
+Przykładowa historia dla wskazania zakresu zmian.

 <!-- Figure 6-1.
 Example history for range selection. -->

 Chcesz zobaczyć co z tego co znajduje się w Twojej gałęzi "experiment" nie zostało jeszcze włączone do gałęzi "master".
 Możesz poprosić Gita, aby pokazał Ci logi z informacjami o tych zmianach przy pomocy `master..experiment` - co oznacza "wszystkie zmiany dostępne z experiment które nie są dostępne przez master".
-Dla zachowania zwięzłości i przejrzystości w tych przykładach, użyję liter ze zmian znajdujących się na wykresie zamiast pełnego wyniku komendy, w kolejności w jakiej pokażą się:
+Dla zachowania zwięzłości i przejrzystości w tych przykładach, użyję liter ze zmian znajdujących się na wykresie zamiast pełnego wyniku komendy, w kolejności w jakiej się pokażą:

 <!-- You want to see what is in your experiment branch that hasn’t yet been merged into your master branch.
 You can ask Git to show you a log of just those commits with `master..experiment` — that means "all commits reachable by experiment that aren’t reachable by master."
 For the sake of brevity and clarity in these examples, I’ll use the letters of the commit objects from the diagram in place of the actual log output in the order that they would display: -->